 The vase measures 8.25 inches tall and is 3.25 inches in diameter at its base and 7.25 inches at the mouth opening in diameter.

-Mikasa was established as an international trading company based in Secaucus, New Jersey in the 1930s.
-The company was American with a Japanese style.
-It was named for Prince Mikasa, the youngest brother of Emperor Hirohito.
-In 1948, they began to produce dinnerware; outsourcing the products.
+Mikasa was founded in the 1930s based in Secaucus, New Jersey.
+The company was American with a Japanese style and was named for Prince Mikasa, the youngest brother of Emperor Hirohito.

 3-5 business days